mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### Not sure if we can help with your condition?

 Contact us before you book.
-Michael will have a brief phone conversation with you to understand your situation and confirm whether mobile physiotherapy is appropriate and what it can realistically achieve for you.
+Micheal will have a brief phone conversation with you to understand your situation and confirm whether mobile physiotherapy is appropriate and what it can realistically achieve for you.
 There is no cost or obligation for this initial conversation.

 ---